-These large and fluffy felines are suitable for families with young children.
-Maine Coons aren’t shy, even though they also aren’t curious or hyperactive.
+These large and fluffy felines are quite suited for families with young children.
+Maine Coons aren’t shy, even though they also aren’t curious or overly hyperactive.
 Their playful and amiable nature makes them a suitable choice for a family pet.
-Moreover, their intelligence guarantees entertaining training sessions and play time for the kids.
+Moreover, their intelligence guarantees entertaining training sessions and playtime for the kids.
 On top of that, these kitties remain enviably tolerant even in the presence of youngsters.

 Generally, Maine Coons need the same level of care as all cats.
 A little extra grooming might be required, a larger cat carrier and bigger litter box are important considerations, and perhaps a little more (good quality) food.
 Overall, they are fabulous cats to live with, especially if you like big and beautiful.

 Being large cats, Maine Coons do need upsizing in some of the usual items needed for good cat care.

 A large size litter box is very important, with high sides.
 If enclosed, it needs to be even larger to let their long fluffy tails stay clear.
 If you are looking for an awesome option, the Automatic Litter-Robot III Open Air is supersized for Maine Coons and provides a throne-like with no other.

 An extra roomy carrier is needed, ideally with room stand up, and turn around, for safe trips to the vets.
 Do consider the weight with a full-grown Cat weighing on average begin 4-8kg (males outweigh females).